inkoalawetrust/Smart-Marines/readme.md

   - Bashing it with their rifle.
 They normally avoid it if they can help it though.
 (Melee)
   - Shoot at it, with a random chance of changing position while doing so.
 (Ranged)
   - Throw a grenade at it, more likely to throw it at crowds of enemies.
 (Area of effect)
 - Run away from their own grenades.
-(Unfinished)
 - Reload their rifles for every 20 rounds they fire in total.
   - They first try a few times to run away from their target until out of sight, to not reload while vulnerable.
 - Chase around their target for some time before losing track of it, if they can't hear or see it for too long.